YordanGeorgiev/qto/doc/md/enduser_guide_doc.md

 You could delete items by clicking the delete button with the trash icon in the beginning of every item.
-To practice new items' creations and deletions to get comfortable on the app's behaviour please use first the development instances of the qto project: https://qto.fi/qto/list/monthly_issues?as=grid&pick=id,status,prio,name,weight,start_time,stop_time&page-size=5&page-num=1
+To practice new items' creations and deletions to get comfortable on the app's behaviour please use first the development instances of the qto project: https://qto.fi/qto/list/monthly_issues?as=grid&pick=id,status,prio,name,weight,start_time,stop_time&page-size=5&page-num=1 If the deletion is successful the item is removed both from the ui and from the database.
+No msg is presented.

-#### 5.10.1.
-Successful execution
-If the deletion is successful the item is removed both from the ui and from the database.
-No msg is presented the table just got smaller ! ...

-#### 5.10.2.
-Error handling on delete error
 The usual way if an error has occurred during the delete the error msg is displayed in the top centre  area of the list page.